Alternate Unit 4: Exploring Mars: Spirit and Opportunity

 Students explore the rovers Spirit and Opportunity, grappling with the complexity involved in space missions through reading, analyzing photographs, and participating in engineering and design labs.

 In this unit, students build their skills in consuming scientific and technical texts.
 Students will practice explaining the connection between two or more scientific ideas or concepts in a text.
 Additionally, students will be challenged to draw on and integrate information from two or more texts in order to describe a scientific idea, concept, or process in depth.
-This unit also continues the study of point of view and analyzing how the point of view influences what and how information is presented to a reader.
+This unit also continues the study of point of view and analyzes how the point of view influences what and how information is presented to a reader.
 The Mighty Mars Rover is written to captivate and engage a reader, while the NASA press releases are written to inform the public of the progress and findings of the Mars rover missions.
 Students will be challenged to compare and contrast the point of view of each text and the strategies each author uses based on the point of view and desired audience.
-Since this is the culminating unit of the course, all other informational standards will be spiraled throughout the unit.

 Fishtank Plus for ELA